samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab2_Data_Preparation/readme.md

 1. Understand the importance of the dataset preparation process.

 ## Lab Scenario
 This lab will guide you through the process of creating data set for use in fine tuning experiementation.
 In this lab, you will prepare the dataset for fine-tuning.
 You will create and deploy a GPT model to create a synthetic data.
-In option2 you will download a known dataset using python to your local environment.

 ## Lab Outline
 This lab comprises the following exercises:

 - Create a GPT-4 OpenAI Deployment
 - Option1.
-Create synthetic data using GPT-4
+Create synthetic data using GPT
     - Create a prompt to create synthetic data and save this as in jsonl format.
 - Option 2.
 Prepare Dataset for Fine-tuning from a known Data Set.